patrzykat/CAS-Project/README.md

 Hosted [here](https://patrzykat.github.io/CAS-Project/)

-CAS is necessary part of the IB program.
+CAS is section of the IB program where students are encouraged to get involved in their communities.
 It stands for Creativity, Action, and Service.

 For my CAS project, I decided to create a static website (HTML, CSS, Bootstrap) and host it [here](https://patrzykat.github.io/CAS-Project/), on Github.